vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/102/08_kratvA_shukrebhiraxabhirRNorapa.md

 On ṛṇóti + ápa / ví see comm. ad I.58.3.
 In our passage Soma has been made the protagonist of the Vala myth (see Ober II.217).

 In the publ. tr.
-I tr. the verb as a preterite, but I would now be inclined to render it as a general pres. (sim. to KH’s view, Injunk.
+I tr. the verb as a preterite, but I would now be inclined to render it as a general pres. (sim. to Hoffmann’s view, Injunk.
 122), as a repeated ritual action performed by Soma reenacting the Vala myth.

 On the 4-syl. afterthought pāda prā́dhvaré, which is found several times in Uṣṇih or its equivalent, see comm. ad VIII.12.31-33.
 I argue there that it is a truncated version of the fairly widespread loc. absol. prayaty àdhvaré “while the ceremony is pro(ceeding).”
 I would now change the tr. here to “… spurring the visionary power of truth while the ceremony is pro(ceeding).”
 Once again the final pāda is a semi-separable unit.